ankitgirase/Meaningful/README.md

 # Meaningful
-React application fetched using google dictonary API which gives meanings, definitions, synonyms and pronounciation(if available) of the searched word.
+React application created using google dictonary API which gives meanings, definitions, synonyms and pronounciation(if available) of the searched word.